Every week we release educational videos related to hot topics in the mortgage industry on YouTube.

 Buyers have more options than they did in the past two years, but competition is still present, especially in highly desirable areas.

-what’s available in the Houston Texas Area?
+Want to see what’s available in the Houston Texas Area?

 The Federal Reserve’s rate hikes have increased borrowing costs across the board, from credit cards to car loans.
 The average credit card APR now exceeds 22%, which adds financial pressure for many households.
 This has made leveraging home equity a smart financial move for some.